Arhaan Behll

-Arhaan Behll (Born 6 Aug 1984) is an Indian television actor, who rose to fame playing Krishna Singh Thakur in Star Plus' Mann Kee Awaaz Pratigya.
-He then hosted Fear Factor – Khatron Se Takkar and starred in Do Dil Bandhe Ek Dori Se, Vish Ya Amrit: Sitara and Yehh Jadu Hai Jinn Ka!.
+Arhaan Behll (born 6 August 1984) is an Indian television actor.
+He rose to prominence for his portrayal of Krishna Singh Thakur in Star Plus's Mann Kee Awaaz Pratigya.

+He later hosted Fear Factor – Khatron Se Takkar and appeared in television series such as Do Dil Bandhe Ek Dori Se, Vish Ya Amrit: Sitara and Yehh Jadu Hai Jinn Ka!.

 In 2021, he reprised his role as Krishna Singh Thakur in Star Bharat's Mann Kee Awaaz Pratigya 2.